fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

 The plugin provides a `mocker` fixture that can be used for patching classes and methods.
-Using the `getpass` example from the last chapter, here is how you could write it using this plugin:
+Using the `getpass` example from the last lab, here is how you could write it using this plugin:

 ``` {.programlisting .language-markup}